The Fake Tax Man

-- The (fake) tax man: Identity thieves targeted consumers with bogus emails, claiming a W-2 form was not submitted and provided a link to a site for you to input your information.
-Problem was, the link directed taxpayers to a malicious site that could gathered important information, such as Social Security numbers and addresses, which could later be useful in hacking into bank accounts.
-When online, if you are directed to another website, MAKE SURE it is a secure one.
+Identity thieves targeted consumers with bogus emails, claiming a W-2 form was not submitted and provided a link to a site for you to input your information.
+Problem was, the link directed taxpayers to a malicious site that could gather important information, such as Social Security numbers and addresses, which could later be useful in hacking into bank accounts. when online, if you are directed to another website, make sure it is a secure one.

-- Hackers tweak an older thievery technique: A phishing attack with a twist made the rounds in March, targeting users of eBay’s (EBAY), PayPal, Bank of America (BAC), Lloyds, and TSB customers.
-The U.S. Computer Emergency Readiness Team (US-Cert) sounded the alarm that the malicious Web page is stored on a user’s computer, rather than directing them to a Web page loaded with the malicious software.
+A phishing attack with a twist made the rounds in March, targeting users of eBay, PayPal, Bank of America, Lloyds, and TSB customers.
+The U.S. Computer Emergency Readiness Team (US-Cert) sounded the alarm that the malicious webpage is stored on a user's computer, rather than directing them to a webpage loaded with the malicious software.

-- Getting past the gatekeeper: Email marketer Epsilon, which hosts databases of seven of the top 10 companies in the Fortune 500 and hundreds of others, suffered an attack by hackers in late March.
-The attack left customers of such major brands like Citigroup (C), Disney (DIS), and Marriott (MAR) vulnerable to potential phishing scams, which attempt to steal valuable personal information such as bank account or social security numbers.
+Email marketer Epsilon, which hosts databases of seven of the top 10 companies in the Fortune 500 and hundreds of others, suffered an attack by hackers in late March.
+The attack left customers of such major brands as Citigroup, Disney, and Marriott vulnerable to potential phishing scams, which attempt to steal valuable personal information such as bank account or social security numbers.

-- Being used to unknowingly aid in medical fraud: More than 80 medical-equipment companies received a less-than-merry notice right before the holidays when Allstate Insurance Company filed a $6.3 million lawsuit to recover money it paid out for durable medical equipment, supplies, and orthotic devices.
-According to the complaint, retailers (and their owners, in conspiracy with wholesalers) submitted misleading and fraudulent bills using customers’ personal-injury-protection benefits.
+More than 80 medical equipment companies received a less-than-merry notice right before the holidays when Allstate Insurance Company filed a $6.3 million lawsuit to recover money it paid out for durable medical equipment, supplies, and orthotic devices.
+According to the complaint, retailers (and their owners, in conspiracy with wholesalers) submitted misleading and fraudulent bills using customers' personal-injury-protection benefits.

-In the Phishing Scam, citizens are contacted by email stating their Credit Union, Bank or Credit Card accounts have been compromised, or that the security of the agency has been compromised, and their accounts have been suspended.
+In the Phishing Scam, citizens are contacted by email stating their Credit Union, Bank, or Credit Card accounts have been compromised, or that the security of the agency has been compromised, and their accounts have been suspended.
 Normally the account holder is asked to click a link which then redirects them to a new web page where they are asked to enter their account or other personal information to reactivate or verify their account.
-This information is not being routed to the account holders financial institution, but rather to a criminal network that either sales your information, or uses it directly to steal from your account.
+This information is not being routed to the account holder's financial institution, but rather to a criminal network that either sells your information or uses it directly to steal from your account.

 Dear Credit Union Customer,